Quantum Healing Pathways

 Acupuncture for Chronic Constipation

 Constipation involves difficult, infrequent, or incomplete bowel movements.
-Acupuncture can help relieve chronic constipation by increasing intestinal peristalsis and improving bowel function.
+Acupuncture can help relieve chronic constipation by increasing intestinal peristalsis and improving bowel function, as documented by the National Center for Complementary and Integrative Health.
+This relates directly to acupuncture therapeutic practices.

 Several clinical trials attest to the efficacy of acupuncture for treating digestive disorders.
 The evidence supports a multi-faceted approach to treatment, including changes in lifestyle and diet alongside acupuncture therapy.